How to Prepare a Subfloor for Tile Installation

 Time Required: Over 1 day

-- A subfloor is the bottom-most structural level of your floor.
-It supports your decorative floor finish, whether it’s carpet, hardwood, vinyl, laminated wood or tile.
-For more information, download this PDF.
+A subfloor is the bottom-most structural level of your floor.
+It supports your decorative floor finish, whether it’s carpet, hardwood, vinyl, laminate or tile.
+For more information, download our PDF about types of subfloors.

 - Preparation for installing floor tile depends on the type of subfloor in the room you are tiling.
 Concrete subfloors are prepared differently than wood subfloors.

-- The subfloor should be able to hold the weight of the tile and preparation materials required to complete the installation.
-And if it doesn't have underlayment, your subfloor isn't suitable for tile until it does.
+- The subfloor must be able to hold the weight of the tile and preparation materials required to complete the installation.

-- Check for dips in the floor by sliding a 4 to 6-foot straight edge in different directions all around the room.
-If you find hollows and valleys, you must fill them with a self-leveling underlayment.
+- Check for dips in the floor by sliding a 4-foot to 6-foot straight edge in different directions all around the room.

 - Fill seams in the subfloor with caulk.
 Tape off any affected vents with painter’s tape.